GuilhermeRossato/cortex-sensor-status-monitor/README.md

 ## Modified I2C

-Due to how the SHT15 Humidity and Temperature Sensor works, a manual I2C communication had to be built based on the timing diagramns specified in the [sht datasheet](http://www.farnell.com/datasheets/317085.pdf):
+Due to how the SHT15 Humidity and Temperature Sensor works, a manual (bit-banged) I2C communication had to be built based on the timing diagramns specified in the [sht datasheet](http://www.farnell.com/datasheets/317085.pdf):

 ![Timing Diagram](https://i.imgur.com/zK0e3VD.png)

-The connection was done in the following :
+The SHT IC connection was done like the following diagram:

 ![SHT15 Pin Connection Schematic](https://hobbybotics.files.wordpress.com/2012/05/hobbybotics-sht1x-breakout-v1-0-schematic.png)